ttracx/Level-5-AI-IP-Safety-AI-Vision/README.md

-# Safety Vision AI
+# Level 5 AI - IP Safety Vision AI

-Safety Vision AI is an advanced solution that uses computer vision and AI to detect safety issues in real-time video feeds.
+IP Safety Vision AI is an advanced solution that uses computer vision and AI to detect safety issues in real-time video feeds.
 It leverages YOLO object detection models and integrates a GPT-4 powered chatbot for safety-related queries.

 ## Features